gianlucadelgobbo/avnode/README.md

 2. Restore the DB using `AVnodeDB.zip` [mongorestore](http://docs.mongodb.org/manual/reference/program/mongorestore/)
 3. Request the file repository `/warehouse` to g.delgobbo@flyer.it (you don't need it to let the app starts)
 4. Run `app.js`
+5. Login with your FLxER user or use user: GianlucaDelGobbo password: GianlucaDelGobbo

 Contributing